Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Lighthouse: Guidance and clarity (Google's web performance tool)

-Memorability: Concrete words are easier to remember than abstract ones.
+Memorability.
+Concrete words are easier to remember than abstract ones.

-Flexibility: Good metaphors can stretch to accommodate product evolution.
+Flexibility.
+Good metaphors can stretch to accommodate product evolution.

-Distinctiveness: Using words from outside your category makes you stand out.
+Distinctiveness.
+Using words from outside your category makes you stand out.

 Source metaphors from: